ZEISS-PiWeb/PiWeb-Api/_pages/API/01-general.md

 {% capture table %}
 REST API        | .NET SDK (C# API)
 ------------- | -----------------------------------------------------------------------------------
-This is the actual interface of the PiWeb-server.
+This is the interface provided directly by PiWeb server.
 It consists of two main services, DataService and RawDataService.
 For more information, see [Services](#gi-services "Services").
-Requests are made using HTTP(S), and data is transferred in JSON format, see [Formats](#gi-formats "Formats"). | This development kit implements Data- and RawData Client, which offer different functionalities of the respective REST endpoints.
-This way you can develop software using .NET objects, methods and available properties instead of pure HTTP(S) and JSON.
+Requests are made using HTTP(S), and data is transferred in JSON format, see [Formats](#gi-formats "Formats"). | The .NET SDK offers C# client implementations for DataService and RawDataService.
+This way you can develop software using C# objects, methods and available properties instead of pure HTTP(S) and JSON.
 You can find further information in the [.NET SDK documentation](http://zeiss-piweb.github.io/PiWeb-Api/sdk/ ".NET SDK documentation")
 {% endcapture %}
 {{ table | markdownify | replace: '<table>', '<table class="table table-hover">' }}